GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

 ```
 ![Flask-Bootstrap Used](/images/flask_boostrap_template.png)

 I literally used one of Boostrap's [nav bars](https://getbootstrap.com/docs/4.5/components/navs/) as my own.
-Everything should be self-explanatory.However, one thing I want to point out are these two blocks: `content` and `app_content`.
+Everything should be self-explanatory.
+However, one thing I want to point out are these two blocks: `content` and `app_content`.
 The `content` block is a top-level Flask-Bootstrap container.
 It hosts the `app_content` block and the `footer` block.
 The `app_content` block is my own custom-made block where other templates will define their own content.

 With these definitions, I have to rename all my other templates to use `app_content`.